tundish/blathnaid/blathnaid/book/chapters.rst

     Jack is too anxious to sleep.
 He keeps standing there in the dark, letting his shoulders go forward a little, until the tension in his neck drops out, and he hears the bones in his back letting go of each other.
-    Then melting in lumps, it falls into his legs, and runs like a hot river down the inside of his skin.
+    Then, melting in lumps, it falls into his legs and runs like a hot river down the inside of his skin.

 The Master
 ----------

-First thing next morning, Jack ran over to see Fell, and begged him to reveal who was Master of the Guild.
+First thing the next morning, Jack ran over to see Fell, and begged him to reveal who was Master of the Guild.

-This was a matter which caused Fell no little distress.
+This was a matter that caused Fell no little distress.
 He had been a witness to these events and had hoped to avoid the topic.

 But he explained.